Tinker et al. (2013) Composite Model¶

 Central occupation statistics are given by a nearest integer distribution

-with first moment given by an erf
+with first moment given by an erf function; the class governing this

-behavior is Tinker13Cens
+behavior is Tinker13Cens.

 Central galaxies are assumed to reside at the exact center of the host halo;

-the class governing this behavior is TrivialPhaseSpace
+the class governing this behavior is TrivialPhaseSpace.

 Satellite occupation statistics are given by a Poisson distribution